Shockwave Therapy in Edmonton

 What is shockwave Therapy?

 Extracorporeal Radial Shockwave Therapy is an advanced non-invasive treatment technique.
-A series of low-energy acoustic pulse waves are used to penetrate the skin and treat the tissues without using any medications.
-The use of the shockwave in healthcare has been developed in recent decades.
-It was primarily used to remove unwanted calcium deposits such as kidney stones and gallbladder stones in the 1980s.
+A series of low-energy acoustic pulse waves penetrate the skin and treat the tissues without medications.
+The use of the shockwave in healthcare has grown in recent decades.
+Therapists primarily used Shockwave therapy to remove unwanted calcium deposits such as kidney stones and gallbladder stones in the 1980s.
 In the 2000s, Radial Shock waves were developed and introduced in physical therapy for rapid pain relief and tissue repair due to injuries.
-It requires a minimal number of treatment sessions and treats the pathology’s underlying cause.
+It requires minimal treatment sessions and treats the pathology’s underlying cause.

 What is unique about Shockwave Therapy?

 Innovation Physical Therapy Plus uses the latest Chattanooga RPW 2 Shockwave Therapy Machine.
 In RPW 2, collisions of a launched projectile inside the applicator against the impact body (Transmitter) convert the kinetic energy into acoustic energy that produces pressure waves.
 The motion of the impact body transfers to the tissue at the point of skin contact, which is the highest energy concentration.
 The pressure waves propagate divergently into the underlying tissue in the form of radial pulse waves.